-Delivering an interactive presentation on ‘Audit Accountability & Citizen Engagement Strategy, Deputy AG presented information on accountability types, ecosystem, and citizen engagement, the role of media as well as reflection of media coverage in past & present.
-Answering the queries of economic journalists along with the presentation, he reflected on media coverage of the latest 2077 annual report of OAG & how media covered the same.
-As this coverage is more & more encouraging, performance audit reports should also have at least or even more coverage, he said.
-Bhim Gautam, President of Society of Economic Journalists Nepal (SEJON), presented a presentation on Infrastructure & Performance Audit focusing on journalistic aspect synchronization with technical aspects.
+Dotel delivered an interactive presentation on ‘Audit Accountability & Citizen Engagement Strategy’ and shed light on accountability types, ecosystem, and citizen engagement, the role of media as well as reflection of media coverage in the past and present.
+In response to the queries of economic journalists along with the presentation, he reflected on media coverage of the latest 2077 BS annual report of OAG and how media covered the same.

-20 topics from the last 3 performance audit reports of the Office of Auditor General (55th, 56th & 57th) were selected for the training ranging topics from Performance Audit, Environmental Audit as well as IT Audit.
-Users’ Group, Government Vehicle management, Big National Projects, Community Schools, Public Corporations, electronic government procurements, etc. were some topics for the training of journalists vying for larger and multi-discipline coverage of journalists’ views & training on these reports.
+Twenty topics from the last three performance audit reports of the Office of Auditor General (55th, 56th & 57th) were selected for the training ranging the topics from Performance Audit, Environmental Audit as well as IT Audit.
+Users’ Group, Government Vehicle Management, Big National Projects, Community Schools, Public Corporations, Electronic Government Procurements etc were some topics for the training of journalists vying for larger and multi-discipline coverage of journalists’ views and training on these reports.

-Supreme Audit Institute (SAIs) partnership with Freedom Forum was effective in engaging media & CSOs for promoting audit accountability said Ashok Karki, Assistant AG.
-He praised the role of freedom forum in this initiative and thanked all participants with the hope of their continuous engagement in the future.
-The workshop was ended with appreciation and word of thanks from Assistant AG after the distribution of certificates to all participants.
+According to AG Ashok Karki, the Supreme Audit Institute (SAIs) with Freedom Forum was effective in engaging media and CSOs for promoting audit accountability.
+He praised the role of FF in this initiative and thanked all participants with the hope of their continuous engagement in the future.
+The workshop ended with appreciation and word of thanks from Assistant AG after the distribution of certificates to all participants.